 COLUMN: 2018 Box Office Predictions

 The runaway success of Marvel’s Black Panther at the domestic and worldwide box office has been turning heads and raising brows for a month since its President’s Day weekend release.
 The film recently topped the $1 billion mark for worldwide earnings, the 33rd film in history to do so.
 Black Panther passed The Dark Knight to become the 7th highest-grossing film of all-time and is about $62 million away from passing The Avengers to become the top comic book earner on the list.
+For more comparison of all-time box office numbers, check out this interactive infographic from Hollywood Mirrors.

 With Black Panther showing no signs of slowing down, what films coming in 2018 can make similar dents in our wallets?
 What blockbusters could put up big time numbers?
 Can anything catch Black Panther?
 I know the oddsmakers and informative websites like Sports Betting Dime can be a great resource for answering those questions and examining the field.
 In a quick list and editorial, let’s handicap and predict 10 contenders that could rule the 2018 box office.